ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/AndroidImages.assets/AndroidImages.md

 **Note**:

- 1. Please find  [here](HowToFlashImageSD.html#Flash-Yocto-or-Android-Image) a description how to flash an image to the SD card
+ 1. Please find  [here](HowToFlashImage.html#Flash-a-Yocto-or-Android-Image) a description how to flash an image to the SD card
- 2. Note that the SMARC boot device selector on the carrier does not work in conjunction with LEC-IMX8MP due to the design of [PX30 SOC boot order](PX30BootFlow.html) (need to change)
+ 2. Note that the SMARC boot device selector on the carrier does not work in conjunction with LEC-PX30 due to the design of [PX30 SOC boot order](PX30BootFlow.html)

 <br>